 - Furniture Stores

-Here are some places where you should look closely for bed bugs:
+Here are some common places where you might have been exposed to bed bugs:

-- Hotels or Motels – Make sure to inspect the beds and furniture for bed bugs before staying in a hotel.
+- Hotels or Motels – Make sure to inspect beds and hotel room furniture for bed bugs before spending the night.

-- City Bus – If you take the bus, be sure to check the seats before you sit down
+- City Bus or Train – If you take the bus, be sure to check the seats before you sit down.

 - Your Children – When they come back from school or visit a friend’s house, they could bring these bugs home with them.
 Do a quick check of their belongings when they arrive to ensure they don’t bring bed bugs into your home.